meltano/handbook/src/_product/index.md

 In addition, the following should also be done:
 - Review and roll community issues to the next milestone
 - Roll merge requests
 - Everyone on the team should roll their own issues to the next milestone.
-Take the time to review the current status of issues and align priorities with the kickoff issue.
+Take the time to review the current status of issues and align priorities within the team.
 - Close the previous milestone

 ## Open Source Projects We're Keeping an Eye On